 Idealized or alienated, vulnerable or aggressive.
 The human body has accompanied the visual arts in all its facets since the very beginning.
 Which images of the body occupy contemporary artists?
 Which ones do they show?
+Which ones do we see only rarely?
 And is the viewer’s body also included?

 When do you perceive your own body and when that of another person?

 The traces of the outside world transfer to our bodies—the time, the places, the words, the instruments we use in everyday life, the glances we are given, the images of bodies we see.
 All of these experiences contribute to how we feel about our bodies, but also how it feels to be surrounded by other bodies, and in part they directly shape our bodies.
 Bodies have power and precisely because they are so “powerful,” they are also extremely sensitive.